 Civic’s Secure Identity Platform (SIP) uses a verified identity for multi-factor authentication on web and mobile apps without the need for usernames or passwords.

 Authenticate without the need for traditional physical IDs, knowledge-based authentication, username/password, and two-factor hardware tokens.
-Here are some of the services and solutions we have launched with our Civic Business Customers, but many more are under development.
+Here are some of the services and solutions we have launched with our partners.

 Through our decentralized architecture with the blockchain and biometrics on the mobile device, our platform provides multi-factor authentication without a username, password, third-party authenticator, or physical hardware token.